tacocode/wp-attachment-export/readme.txt

 3. Navigate to 'Tools > WP Attachment Export' and click 'Download Export File' to start the export process

 == Changelog ==

+= 0.3 =
+* Shortened menu entry text so it stays on a single line
+* Matched title on page to plugin name
+* Added link to plugin rating page
+* Added link to GitHub repo

 = 0.2.4 =
 * Security bugfix (Arbitrary File Download)